randal-cox/quizzinator/README.md

 ```

 # Data Sets
 Quizzinator requires folders with some standard files in it.
-The included directory, echo,
+We include two example projects
+used in the paper: consent and jealousy.
+These projects analyze some published data in the
+context of LLM answers.
+These projects are in the directory called data.

-is an excellent example of project directory.
-At minumum, it requires this structure
+Take a look at data/consent for an example of the project directory.
+At minumum, it requires
-root/
+this structure.
+Over time, Quizzinator will create additional files and directories.
+Notably
+html will appear in your project directory.

+project_root/
 --hints.csv
 --questions.txt
 --setup/